stevewm/secretgenerator/docs/README.md

       length: 32
 ```

-Will create an endpoint at `/sabnzbd` that will return a JSON object with the generated secrets:
+Will create an endpoint at `/sabnzbd` that returns a JSON object with the generated secrets:

 ```json
 {